 Credit risk arises from clients or counterparties who are not able to or are not willing to fulfill their contractual obligations under loan agreements or other credit facility agreements.
 Credit risk results in the deterioration of credit quality and affects the Bank's profitability and capital fund.
-The underlying objective of credit risk management at the Bank is to create value for shareholders by ensuring that the revenue is generated in balance with the acceptable credit risk management policy, the Bank has put in place credit risk management process, techniques and controls to maintain a check and balance system with clearly defined responsibilities for relationship managers, credit analysts, credit risk evaluators, credit approvers and risk management officers.
+The underlying objective of credit risk management at the Bank is to create value for shareholders by ensuring that the revenue is generated in balance with the acceptable credit risk appetite.
+Under the credit risk management policy, the Bank has put in place credit risk management process, techniques and controls to maintain a check and balance system with clearly defined responsibilities for relationship managers, credit analysts, credit evaluators, credit approvers and risk management officers.
 The risk management framework for the Bank and its subsidiaries has continued to be enhanced to support our business and to ensure the overall adherence to the risk management policy of the Bank and CIMB Group.

 The Bank has continuously reviewed and improved risk assessment tools for different types of clients and in line with the growth of portfolios.
-The tools include corporate rating model that has been developed and implemented for corporate clients, SME rating model for SME clients, life insurance model and general insurance model for life & non-life bancassurance customers, specialised lending rating models such as project finance (PF) model, income producing real estate (IPRE) for specialised customer groups, new credit underwriting tools for small SME clients to be implemented in 2019, and credit scoring tools and system for retail, secured and unsecured loans as well as hire purchase.
+The tools include corporate rating model developed and implemented for corporate clients, SME Rating Model for SME clients, Life Insurance Model and General Insurance Model for life & non-life bancassurance customers, specialised lending rating models such as Project Finance (PF) Model, Income Producing Real Estate (IPRE) for specialised customer groups, a new credit underwriting tools for small SME clients implemented in the year, and credit scoring tools and system for retail, secured and unsecured loans as well as hire purchase.
 Credit rating and credit scoring tools are implemented in work systems to ensure efficiency of rating/scoring and model performance monitoring.
 Moreover, the Bank has also put in place Acquisition Quality Trigger (AQT) to closely monitor the quality of new acquisition of retail customers more effectively.

 The Bank determines and reviews risk appetite or acceptable risk level considering the forecasted economy in each year in order to be the guideline of business expansion and management.
-Risk appetite has been monitored on a monthly basis and reported to RMC, BRC, and BOD.
+Risk appetite has been monitored on a monthly basis and reported to RMC, BRCC, and the BOD.